hmolinab/pg_notify_exporter/systemd/README.md

 $ sudo systemctl enable --now pg_notify_exporter
 $ curl http://localhost:9292/metrics
 ```
+*Warnings:*
+1. `prometheus` user doesn't have home and it generates some troubles with the bundle Installation, that is why the procedure executes `bundle install` with `sudo`.
+You can considerer to create the `prometheus` with home.
+1. You can consider cleanning up the develop packages.

 ### Red Hat/Centos 7 instructions
 You must provided a ruby version gratter or equal than 2.5 (ie: softwarecollections.org, rvm, etc).
 The file bin/pg_notify_exporter can help you to start the service.